zzhangjii/learning-library/oci-library/qloudable/Autonomous_Data_Warehouse/ADW.md

 **We now have a Autonomous Data Warehouse instance created.
 We have also downloaded the Client Credentials file.
 We will use this file when connecting to the database instance  using Sql Developer.
 Next we will create a Data file and use Object stroage to upload it to Database instance.**

-## Practice 2: Create Auth token for the user and connect to ADW
+## Practice 2: Create Auth token for the user connect to ADW and load data

 In this section we will generate auth token for the user of this lab.
 An Auth token is an Oracle-generated token that you can use to authenticate with third-party APIs and Autonomous Database instance.